-The committee remain committed to investing responsibly looking to promote sustainable investments.
 The Fund engages with companies in which we invest via the Local Authority Pension Fund Forum (LAPFF).
-I'm an executive member of the LAPFF which was formed out of a collaboration of Local Authorities Funds specifically to engage with individual companies across a wide range of issues such as climate change, employment standards executive remuneration etc. I have also been Chair of the Environmental Social and Governance (ESG) issues working party of the CIV and have prepared Responsible Investment policy.
-I sit on the schemes national oversight body, the Scheme Advisory Board (SAB) and ensure that the schemes long term interest is secured.
-Furthermore, the panel have been looking for other ways in which we can take positive action towards promoting responsible investments and recently introduced more sustainable equity investments.
+I am an executive member of the LAPFF an organisation formed out of a collaboration of Local Authorities Funds specifically to engage with individual companies across a wide range of issues such as climate change, employment standards executive remuneration etc. I have also been Chair of the Environmental Social and Governance (ESG) issues working party of the CIV which has prepared Responsible Investment policy.
+I sit on the schemes national oversight body, the Scheme Advisory Board (SAB) and continue to ensure that the schemes long term interest is secured.

-We review our governance arrangements on an ongoing basis and strive to continually improve the service we offer scheme members.
-Aside from the quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub group of officers, meets monthly to actively assist the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.
+Our governance arrangements have been speedily adjusted to respond to the new ways of working following the pandemic.
+We are carrying ongoing review as the government guidance is updated and strive to continually improve the service, we offer scheme members.
+In addition to the quarterly PFP meetings, the Treasury Risk and Investment Board (TRIB), a sub group of officers, meets monthly to actively assist the PFP in monitoring risk, and to generate new ideas on the full range of PFP issues as well as speeding up the implementation of strategic decisions taken by the PFP.